Introducing a Parks Trust

 People are supportive

 We commissioned Britain Thinks to research people’s views of alternative models for parks funding and management.
 When asked, people supported the idea of a Parks Trust because it represented principles that were close to their heart: a fair, city-wide solution that enabled parks to thrive within public ownership.
-(For more detail, see Building public support).
+(For more detail, see Engagement and consultation).
 Our conversations with organisations that benefit from parks, such as utilities and health providers, revealed support for the concept of a Parks Trust because it enabled them to invest in social and environmental outcomes which they don’t currently contribute to.
 A city-wide charity focussed on parks will also naturally create more opportunities for public engagement, volunteering and community participation as these are some of the areas that charities excel in and are culturally attuned to.

 It's already successful